corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ### When to Install

 This mod can be safely added or removed from your savegame after the game has started.
-It is implemented entirely through custom events, on actions, and triggers.
+It is implemented entirely through custom events, on actions, and effects.
 If you remove it, your game will work normally.

 ## Changelog